Time and the Trickster

-"I'm afraid so," the White Guardian said.
+"I'm afraid so," the White Guardian confirmed.
 "This plot was done to avoid the intervention of the Guardians of the Universe."

 "Well then," Rose said taking a deep breath.
 "What do I do to go through this thing?"

 The Shopkeeper snapped his fingers three times and the Time Window suddenly opened wide and rushed towards Rose.
-She flinched back on reflect as a wind howled around her and swept her up.
+She flinched back on reflex as the wind howled around her and swept her up.
 Then everything went still and she lost track of everything.

 "Goodness you gave me a fair fright," the woman said as she recovered her breath.
 "Creeping up like that."
 Then the woman's face became confused as she studied Rose.
 "You are not expected until the morrow."

-"Forgive me," Rose said swallowing back her nerves.
+"Forgive me," Rose apologised, swallowing back her nerves.
 "I did not mean to startle you."
 Rose struggled for something to say.
 "It has been a long journey and I-"

-"Oh of course," the woman said gently.
+"Oh of course," the woman sighed gently.
 "I'm sorry milady.
 I am certain that it has been a long journey indeed."